 It’s getting close to the beginning of the year now.
 If you haven’t prepared to start tracking your measures, you have a slim margin to get ready.
 The date you need to remember is January 1, 2019.
 This is the start date to track 365 days of Quality and Cost category measures.
 For the Promoting Interoperability category and the Improvement Activities category, you may start between January 1 and October 2, 2019 to track your measures for a minimum of 90 days.

-The last day to submit all of your performance data is April 1, 2020.
-(March 31 falls on a Sunday this year so you get until April 1 to submit.)
+The last day to submit all of your performance data is March 31, 2020.

 Medisolv MIPS Package